twhitmorenz/linearblockalloc/README.md

                 @Parameter(name = "sequenceName", value = "Customer")
             })

-LinearBlockAllocator is configured with two groups of parameters -- those defining the allocator table, and those selecting/controlling allocation for the specific sequence.
+To customize LinearBlockAllocator, parameters can be considered in two groups -- those defining the allocator table, and those selecting/ controlling allocation for the specific sequence.

 Allocator table definition: